 In the case of donated eggs, the egg harvesting step takes place using a donor instead of the patient.
 After fertilization, the embryos are injected into the patient’s womb to adhere to the lining of her uterus.
 If surrogacy is employed, the donor eggs are transplanted into the womb of the surrogate.

 Fresh Transfer or Frozen Transfer?

 Patients can choose to use a fresh transfer or frozen transfer procedure.
 In a fresh transfer, the patient undergoes endometrial preparation at the same time the donor is undergoing ovulation stimulation.
 Alternatively, the donor’s fertilized embryos can be frozen and the patient can opt to use them at a later date.

-Pacific Fertility Center has locations in Los Angeles, Glendale, the San Fernando Valley, the San Gabriel Valley, and South Bay.
-Our caring physicians and staff provide guidance and assistance every step of the way, and also offer affordable financing options.
-If you struggle with infertility, contact our office today to schedule a personal consultation.
+Our caring physicians and staff at Pacific Fertility Center provide guidance and assistance every step of the way, and also offer affordable financing options.
+If you struggle with infertility, please give us a call at one of our locations, or contact us online today to schedule a personal consultation.